fraziermork/resources/career-development.md

     dice, indeed, and linkedin
   save your searches for later
   play around with the wording to find more job listings with slightly different job titles

+informational recruiter call
+  many of these will be with recruiters who aren't necessarily tech savvy don't underrate yourself, especially given that there will be a ramp-up period they'll prob want to know what CF is, what curriculum is like, etc.
+    10 week certification
+    bootcamp
+    took 201, 301 beforehand
+  talk about projects that you've been working on
+    intention
+    which tools you used
+    why you chose to use tools you used, decision making, justification requirements
+    explain thought process through the whole thing probably will ask about other aspects, like leadership, etc. may ask you multiple choice questions want to know what you were up to before that nontechnical people may also verify your ability by asking you to explain some stuff--knowledge needed to simplify stuff if you are actively interviewing, tell your recruiter because you are getting interviews
+    you look competitive
+    shows you are being valued by many groups/social proof

+code challenge:
+  typically 60-90 min to take an online test usually finish w/ in a week of reeiving the links tracks live coding, work live into the coding challenge, but paste into a local file to save stuff in case internet screws up some sites like hackerrank, have scoring rubrics posted sooner you do it, the sooner it'll be evaluated

+technical phone interview:
+  usually about 60 min
+  when answer your phone, say 'hello, this is frazier', not 'hello' you share your screen with them as you code you have to talk out loud as you think through a problem can get partial credit for 'showing your work' by talking your way through

+Questions you can ask them:
+  how often are their sprints
+  what technologies are they using, how often to they change them up, do dif teams use dif ones, etc.

+on-site tech interviews:
+  typically 4-6 hours
+  usually several short 1-1 sessions--ask who they are, what their role is, how I would be interacting with them if I got the job may not always be interviewed by the manager whose team you will be on, esp. at large companies
+    if that's the case, you should definitely ask to meet or talk via phone with the person who would be your actual manager dressing for interviews:
+    may be diff between a tech company vs. a non-tech co looking to hire a dev totally reasonable to ask what to wear to an interview many of these sessions will be technical question sessions, but many will be behavioral interviewing sessions bring own dry erase markers offer to write tests talk about levels of implementations, mvp vs. more in depth, simple methods vs. more efficient methods, brute force v. elegant etc. think carefully about the questions you want to ask them: what is ramp up time like?
+    mentorship approach / onboarding?
+    work life balance
+    approach to continuing education, investing in their employees what is success like in this role growth prospects internally for devs
+    whats the problem solving method for projects that need help, are delayed, etc. what challenges would I face?
+    what homework could I do ahead of time to prepare myself? where would I be sitting, how big would my team be, who would I be seeing everyday? what is work culture like? glassdoor and indeed let you leave comments, indeed actually requires verification that you work there though

+technical side of interviewing: problem solving
+    ask for clarification, engage them, talk to them, think out loud, justify choices data structures
+    common uses
+    tradeoffs
+    implementation details
+  coding/whiteboarding solutions
+    syntax correct, working
+    language: mem management, common libraries, etc. oop things I could do to distinguish myself: offer to solve the problem a different way just for fun offer to write tests
+    talk about brute force v elegant solution talk about ways to go further with the problem, if possible, to make it more interesting/better

+behavioral side:
+  they are trying to figure out how fast you learn, whether you pick things up from other people, whether you take guidance they're interested in seeing if you're competent, their hints and guidance are valuable, ask for it if you can engage them as a person, be genuine, they often want to see:
+    ownership in projects
+    how you work on a team
+    what things you actually worked on in the team followthrough
+    considerations that went into the design
+    results, successes, learning from mistakes, etc.
+    what you learned from it, what you'd do differently STAR is most common
+    situation
+    task
+    action
+    result
+  talking about how you would do better is good--vocally self critical
+  you want to exude qualities like
+    biased towards action and getting things done capable
+    able to learn new stuff

+interview best practices:
+  practice coding by hand
+  use online coding sites to get used to doing little problems explain your thought process out loud start thinking through prev. exp. and framing them in STAR create list of good questions to ask interviewers

+interview homeworks:
+  ask for feedback
+  add readme, comment your code
+  write tests
+  write extras if you can--go the extra mile

 market research links